fiduswriter/simple-datatables/README.md

 	searchable: false,

 	/**
-	 * Adds the .match class to the cell with the matched string during search to allow highlighting.
-	 * @type {bool}
-	 */
-	highlightMatches: false,

-	/**
 	 * Enable / disable the fixed height feature.
 Enabling this will keep the bottom container fixed in place
 	 * @type {bool}
 	 */